Reset

 Closing Recommendation

-We strongly commend this as a gospel drenched work for personal reading, evangelistic use, and pastoral care.
+We strongly recommend this as a compelling gospel appeal, valuable for personal reading and for pastoral ministry.

 🛒 Purchase here